 Once you know that you have passed your thesis you may make smaller revisions to your text, according to the comments from your opponent and examiner.
 You have five working days to make these corrections.
 Thereafter you should upload the revised thesis in LUP Student Papers.
 Your examiner will report your grade to Graduate School together with a written assessment of your work.
 Your thesis coordinator will register the grade in Ladok and send you your written assessment as soon as possible once the grade is registered.
 Note that this process may take a few days.

 Once you have received a passing grade on the thesis course you will need to apply for a degree certificate!
 You will find more information here.

 katherine [dot] anderson_ahlstedt [at] sam [dot] lu [dot] se

 Upcoming thesis submissions

-May 30 - June 3: Thesis examination seminars
+May 29 - June 2: Thesis examination seminars (on campus)

 Guide to the Thesis Preparation Track